clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 means night.
 Because on this day, the Vernal Equinox, the day and night are of equal length.

 At this time Christians celebrate Easter.
 East-er, because the Sun is rising due east.
 Easter is defined as the first Sunday after the first full moon after the Vernal Equinox, when the Sun rises directly in the east.
-Thus Easter day is technically defined to be:
+Thus, Easter day is technically defined to be:

 1. Wait for the Vernal Equinox, the day when the Sun rises directly in the east, hence East-er.
-2. Wait for a full moon, because they didn't have electric street lights at night and if you want to have a party it's much nicer to have it during a full moon.
-The full moon is your night street lamp.
+2. Wait for a full moon, because they didn't have electric streetlights at night and if you want to have a party it's much nicer to have it during a full moon.
+The full moon is your night streetlamp.
 3. Wait for Sunday, our religious day of the week set aside for religious parties.

 And voilà, we have the secret behind the scheduling of Easter.